Use elements from your current topic to design your own Candy Crush style addictive games, says Adam Foster…

 This lesson harnesses this enthusiasm by helping your pupils to make a Candy Crush style game to learn core non-coding computing skills such as finding, saving and importing images, and learn how this can be applied to other subjects.

-It can be taught across both KS1 and 2 and leads nicely into other coding games.
+You can teach this game design lesson across both KS1 and 2.
+It leads nicely into other coding games.

 What they’ll learn